duolabmeng6/paddlehub_ppocr/PaddleOCR/deploy/cpp_infer/readme_en.md

 ### 2.3 Notes

-* Paddle 2.0.0 inference model library is recommended for this tutorial.
+* Paddle2.0.0 inference model library is recommended for this toturial.